StimulCross/donation-alerts/packages/api/README.md

 #### [Merchandise API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html)

-> **WARNING:** [Merchandise API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsMerchandiseApi.html) wasn't tested because of access to these API endpoints is given as per request.
+> [!WARNING] > `Merchandise API` wasn't tested because access to these API endpoints is given as per request.
 Check the official [documentation](https://www.donationalerts.com/apidoc#advertisement__merchandises) to read more.

-Donation Alerts allow the merchant to sell their merchandise and provides the API methods to create and update merchandise, and send sale notifications.
+Donation Alerts allow the merchant to sell their merchandise and provide the API methods to create or update merchandise and send sale notifications.

 #### Creating merchandise